 However, while many camps do not currently have the infrastructure, examples show it is possible to set up robust medical care in refugee camps.
 One promising model, led by Médecins Sans Frontières (MSF or Doctors Without Borders), established a primary care clinic in the Shatila refugee camp in Beirut, Lebanon in 2013 with four main components: case management, patient support and education counseling (PSEC), integrated mental health, and health promotion.
-Using their integrated team of doctors, nurses, and other medical personnel, they were able to almost double the number of patients with diabetes and hypertension who were at goal for hemoglobin A1C levels or blood pressure within 6 months of care.
+Using their integrated team of doctors, nurses, and other medical personnel, they were able to nearly double the number of patients with diabetes and hypertension who were at goal for hemoglobin A1C levels or blood pressure within 6 months of care.
 Utilizing team-based care with a patient-centered approach to identify, closely follow up with, and support patients could be a transferable model to help with the pandemic.

-Information dissemination is particularly challenging for refugee populations that do not speak the majority language of the country they are in and do not have access to news or internet.
+Information dissemination is particularly challenging for refugee populations who do not speak the majority language of the country they are in and do not have access to news or internet.
 In Bangladesh, limited internet access for the Rohingya has caused false information to circulate and panic to spread.
-Programs such as the UN refugee agency, the UNHCR, have been running massive awareness campaigns using text messages, sending 15,000 informational texts about the disease and its prevention to urban refugees living in Khartoum, Sudan.
+Organizations such as the UN refugee agency, UNHCR, have been running massive public awareness campaigns using text messages, sending 15,000 informational texts about the disease and its prevention to urban refugees living in Khartoum, Sudan.
 Other solutions include setting up language lines with accurate and relevant information on a countrywide level in the language of the refugee population.
 Vetted fact sheets about COVID-19 and the basics of prevention and response to symptoms are available in over 35 languages here.

 However, some countries are proactive and inclusive in their health care system, such as France, which gives its universal free health insurance to low-income irregular migrants and people seeking asylum.
 Orientation is offered in 23 languages.
 Another innovative program is the Together Against Tuberculosis project in Germany that pairs medical students with patients with tuberculosis to provide support through the directly observed therapy strategy.

-Thought questions: Staff
+Thought Questions: Staff

-How can we increase the medical workforce in refugee camps during a pandemic?
+- How can we increase the medical workforce in refugee camps during a pandemic?
 What role could task shifting play in meeting healthcare demands in refugee camps?
 How could members of the community directly contribute to the care of patients?

-What would be the opportunities and challenges in introducing refugee or otherwise internationally-trained doctors into the American health care system for the first time during a pandemic?
+- What would be the opportunities and challenges in introducing refugee or otherwise internationally-trained doctors into the American health care system for the first time during a pandemic?

-Thought questions: Stuff
+Thought Questions: Stuff

-Is deploying proper personal protective equipment to refugee camps feasible?
+- Is deploying proper personal protective equipment to refugee camps feasible?
 How should it be prioritized against other competing needs?
 How can materials that are available within refugee camps or the local community be used to make PPE?

-Thought questions: Space
+Thought Questions: Space

-If you could redesign refugee camps, given limited resources and space, how would you create them?
+- If you could redesign refugee camps, given limited resources and space, how would you create them?

-Thought questions: Systems
+Thought Questions: Systems

-If you are in the ministry of health for a low, middle, or high income country, what recommendations would you make to the government about effective ways to address refugee health in pandemic contingency planning?
+- If you are in the ministry of health for a low-, middle-, or high-income country, what recommendations would you make to the government about effective ways to address refugee health in pandemic contingency planning?